-In this condition, the flaps of the mitral valve become thick or stiff, and they may fuse together.
-This results in a narrowed valve opening and reduced blood flow from the left atrium to the left ventricle.
+- Mitral valve stenosis.
+The flaps of the mitral valve become thick or stiff, and they can fuse together.
+This narrows the valve opening, which reduces blood flow from the left atrium to the left ventricle.

-Treatment for mitral valve disease depends on the severity of your condition and whether your condition is becoming worse.
-Your doctor may eventually recommend that you have surgery to repair or replace your mitral valve.
+Treatment for mitral valve disease depends on the severity of the condition and whether it is worsening.
+Sometimes, surgery is recommended to repair or replace the mitral valve.

-Some people with mitral valve disease might not experience symptoms for many years.
-Signs and symptoms of mitral valve disease may include:
+Some people with mitral valve disease might not have symptoms for many years, if at all.

 When to see a doctor